ukxxx/vpn-telegram_-control_bot/README.md

 ## Acknowledgments

-Thanks to the developers of pytelegrambotapi, paramiko, matplotlib, and python-dotenv for their excellent libraries.
+Thanks a lot to the developers of pytelegrambotapi, paramiko, matplotlib, and python-dotenv for their excellent libraries.

 ## Contact